reframejs/reframe/readme.md

 </p>
 &nbsp;

-Reframe is a collection of tools to build web apps.
+Reframe is a framework to help you build web apps.
+Simplicity and do-one-thing-do-it-well are Reframe's core DNA.

 <img
 align="right"